 What is an Ecosystem?

 ).
 The differences in the abiotic factors, such as differences in temperature, rainfall, and soil quality, found in these areas greatly contribute to the differences seen in these ecosystems.
 Ecosystems can include well known sites, such as the Great Barrier Reef off the coast of Australia and the Greater Yellowstone Ecosystem of Yellowstone National Park, which actually includes a few different ecosystems, some with geothermal features, such as Old Faithful geyser.

 recycle nutrients, like carbon and nitrogen, so they are always available.
 These nutrients are used over and over again by organisms.
 Water is also continuously recycled.
 The flow of energy and the recycling of nutrients and water are examples of the interactions between organisms and the interactions between the biotic and abiotic factors of an ecosystem.

 An ecosystem consists of all the living things and nonliving things interacting in the same area.

 Matter is also recycled in ecosystems; recycling of nutrients is important so they can always be available

 Use the resource below to answer the questions that follow.

 Where do scavengers in an ecosystem obtain their energy from?
 How can scavenging be a beneficial strategy for an organism?

 Define an ecosystem.

 Distinguish between abiotic and biotic factors.
+Give examples of each.